The scheme opened to new applicants on 2 June 2025.

 Dublin Road

-• You will need to fill in an application form – Waiting List Reimbursement Scheme application form.
+- You will need to fill in an application form.

-• Seek a letter from a local HSC Trust in NI confirming you are on the surgical waiting list for 2 years or more, for the treatment you wish to be reimbursed for.
+- Seek a letter from a local HSC Trust in NI confirming you are on the surgical waiting list for ine (1) year or more, for the treatment you wish to be reimbursed for.
 This is required to support your application.

-• Source your own healthcare provider in the Republic of Ireland.
+- Source your own healthcare provider in the Republic of Ireland or European Union.

 To enable us to process an application we require confirmation that you have been diagnosed by a NI Health and Social Care Consultant as having a clinical need for the treatment and have been placed on the Health and Social Care Trust inpatient waiting list for the surgery/treatment.